 The decisions that Washington made throughout his presidency were always made with the future of the American people in mind.
 He weighed everything that he did through the lens of considering how those who supported him would look to his example and led with fairness, prudence, and integrity.
 He refused to formally align with a political party during his tenure as president, being staunchly opposed to the idea of dividing the people of the United States along partisan lines.

 In everything that he did, Washington sought to unify the country into a single entity rather than an alliance of states.
-As we’ve discussed, the weakness of the central government under the Articles of Confederation had proved to be a failure; Washington’s job therefore was to make the Constitution, which created a stronger central government and enshrined the rights and freedoms of the people, work for Americans.
+As we’ve discussed, the weakness of the central government under the Articles of Confederation had proved to be a failure; Washington’s job, therefore, was to make the Constitution, which created a stronger central government and enshrined the rights and freedoms of the people, work for Americans.

 Washington retired from the presidency in March of 1797.
 Following the end of his second term, he refused to entertain any further notions of holding the position for any longer.
-Once again, he sought to set a precedent that United States presidents do not holding onto power forever.
+Once again, he sought to set a precedent that United States presidents do not hold onto power forever.
 This compelled even King George III to call him “the greatest character of the age” for again giving up his power so selflessly.

 In his 1796 Farewell Address, he warned against partisan and regional division, as well as foreign influence and corruption.
 For Washington, preserving the union, independence, and freedom that Americans sacrificed for and won together was most important.